Incident Response Plan Template For Startup [SM, MD, XL]

 - choose the categories that you’ll assign to incidents

-Then discuss it with your team and senior management, agree this is how you'll operate.
-Then try running a few exercises to test everyone knows how it works!
+And then try running a few exercises to test everyone knows how it works.

 Incident Response Plan Template - LG (Large)

 If you need more refined, enterprise level IR plan template, you can find US consultancy Counteractive Security that delivers innovative ideas on the ends and means of modern information security.

 This IR plan template was developed to help all organizations get a good start on a concise, directive, specific, flexible, and free incident response plan.
 Build a plan you will actually use to respond effectively, minimize cost and impact, and get back to business as soon as possible.

 The repository contains also playbooks that capture common investigation, remediation, and communication steps for particular types of incident:

 Incident handling and reporting procedures